MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/prerequisites.md

 ## ARM64 architecture support

 Not all features, virtual machine extensions, and services are supported on ARM64 at this point.
-Below are a few features which are known to be supported.
 For full details on ARM64 compatibility or to check if other services are supported, refer to the documentation for the service you wish to use.
+The following are a few features known to be supported on ARM64:

 - RunCommand
 - CustomScriptExtension